MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-c5-data-migration.md

 ## <a name="file-size-requirements"></a>File Size Requirements

 The largest file size you can upload to [!INCLUDE[prod_short](includes/prod_short.md)] is 150 MB.
 If the file you export from C5 is larger than that, consider migrating data in multiple files.
-For example, export one or two types of entities from C5, such as customers and suppliers, to a file, and then export items to another file, and so on.
+For example, export one or two types of entities from C5, such as customers and vendors, to a file, and then export items to another file, and so on.
 You can import files individually in [!INCLUDE[prod_short](includes/prod_short.md)].

 ## <a name="to-migrate-data"></a>To migrate data